pg-aws/cybercon2023-devsecops-workshop/README.md

 ### Scenario 3
-1.Download the files from the "scenario-3" folder
+1. Download the files from the "scenario-3" folder
 2. Navigate to you CodeCommit Repository in AWS console
 3. Select the **sample-template.yaml** file then click 'Edit'
 4. Override the original content with the **dynamodb-fixed.yaml** file you just downloaded and click "Commit changes"